genepattern/genepattern-notebook/README.md

 **IMPORTANT: The current version of the code here only works with GenePattern 3.9.3 and up!
-We recommend GenePattern 3.9.4 (the latest version), as this version fixs  bug in the server than can cause the Notebook to double prompt for authentication.
-This is because a number of changes have been made to the GenePattern REST API to support GenePattern Notebook.
-Use of modules requiring a EULA or file lists requires GenePattern 3.9.4 (also due to REST API changes).**
+We recommend GenePattern 3.9.4 (the latest version), as this version fixs  bug in the server than can cause the Notebook to double prompt for authentication.**

 # Installation